anamud/mir-dev/docs/MIR_UG.md

 ```

 > Tip:
-> The graph plotter will plot in gray scale if `gray` is supplied instead of `color` as the palette argument.
+> The graph plotter will plot in gray scale if `gray` is supplied instead of `color` as the palette (`-p`) argument.
+> Critical path enumeration usually takes time.
+To speed up, skip critical path enumeration and calculate only its length using option `--cplo`.

 * Huge graphs with 50000+ tasks take a long time to plot.
 Plot the task graph as a tree to save time.
 ```